 Do I need coding skills to build an AI company?

-How long before my AI company generates income?
+How long before my AI company generates revenue?

 The Bottom Line